-Case study 1: Deriving a site-specific GV for salinity of water at a coal mine in the Hunter Valley (NSW) using baseline monitoring data
+Deriving a site-specific GV for salinity of water at a coal mine in the Hunter Valley (NSW) using baseline monitoring data

-An open-cut thermal coal mine in the Upper Hunter Valley region of NSW commenced production in 1995.
-Even though the mine operates as a zero off-site discharge mine, the requirements for discharged water were defined if the proponent was required to undertake controlled discharges.
+An open-cut thermal coal mine in the Upper Hunter Valley region of New South Wales commenced production in 1995.
+Even though the mine operates as a zero off-site discharge mine, requirements for discharged water were defined in case the proponent was required to undertake controlled discharges.
 Site-specific GVs for physico-chemical indicators of the site needed to be derived.
 Monitored parameters for controlled discharges could then be compared to the site-specific GVs to determine whether an impact was likely.
-This case study describes how to derive site-specific GVs for water salinity as an example.
+This case study describes how to derive site-specific GVs for water salinity.

 An initial assessment identified that salinity was the main stressor of environmental concern if mine water was discharged off site.
-The national default GV for upland rivers in South East Australia for water salinity (as electrical conductivity - EC) of 30-350 μ S/cm was used as the WQO for aquatic ecosystem protection of the Hunter River.
+The national default GV for upland rivers in south-east Australia for water salinity (as electrical conductivity, EC) of $30-350 \mu$ S/cm was used as the water quality objective for aquatic ecosystem protection of the Hunter River.
 As the salinity of the water at reference sites exceeded this GV, a site-specific GV for salinity was derived using monitoring data from the reference sites.

-Three locations (A, B & C) were selected as reference sites that reflected the water quality of the local waterways before mine operations commenced.
+Three locations (A, B and C) were selected as reference sites that reflected the water quality of the local waterways before mine operations commenced.
 The water quality of these reference sites was collected monthly over the mine operation period.
 Subsequent review of the data identified that only one reference site (B) met all the reference site criteria, namely sufficient water quality monitoring data that met the QA/QC protocol.
-There was a point source of wastewater discharge of a new mine within 20 km upstream of reference site A & evidence of water runoff from agriculture activities above reference site C. Therefore, only data from the reference site B was used to derive the site-specific GV for salinity.
+There was a point source of wastewater discharge from a new mine within 20 km upstream of reference site A and evidence of water run-off from agriculture activities above reference site C. Therefore only data from reference site B were used to derive the site-specific GV for salinity.

-Salinity (EC) data collected monthly over 10 years (1994 to 2005) at the selected reference site was used to derive the site-specific GV for salinity (Table 1).
-As the site was identified as a slightly to moderately disturbed system, the 80th percentile of the reference site data was calculated.
+Salinity (EC) data collected monthly over 10 years (1994 to 2005) at the selected reference site were used to derive the site-specific GV for salinity (Table 1).
+As the site was identified as a slightly to moderately disturbed system, the 80th percentile of the reference-site data was calculated.

+Va ariation of l ocal referenc

-Indicator Aquatic Variation of local refe rence data Recommended site-specific ecosystem for upland river ^a Min Max Median 80th percentile GV for slightly to moderately disturbed system EC (μS/cm) 30 - 350 867 4850 2800 3,470 3,470
+Indicator Aquatic ecosystem for upland river 1 Min Max Median 80th percentile Recommended site-specific GV for slightly to moderately disturbed system

+EC (μS/cm) 30-350 867 4850 2800 3,470 3,470